Shipeasy

 --query 'p95(page_view, loadTimeMs)'

-What if the result is flat or noisy?
-Two checks:
+If the number is flat or missing, two checks:

 1. Are events actually landing?
-Check the Events tab on the experiment — exposed users should have non-trivial event counts.
-If the count is zero, your track() call isn't running for the variant.
+Open the Events tab and confirm non-trivial counts.
+Zero means your track() call isn't running on the path you think it is.

 Where to next